awsdocs/amazon-glacier-developer-guide/doc_source/api-vault-notifications-delete.md

 ## Description<a name="api-vault-notifications-delete-description"></a>

 This operation deletes the notification configuration set for a vault [Set Vault Notification Configuration \(PUT notification\-configuration\)](api-vault-notifications-put.md)\.
-The operation is eventually consistent—that is, it might take some time for Amazon Glacier to completely disable the notifications, and you might still receive some notifications for a short time after you send the delete request\.
+The operation is eventually consistent—that is, it might take some time for Amazon S3 Glacier \(Glacier\) to completely disable the notifications, and you might still receive some notifications for a short time after you send the delete request\.

 ## Requests<a name="api-vault-notifications-delete-requests"></a>